james-pre/memium/README.md

 ## Paged Memory

 > [!NOTE]
-> Pointers are a work in progress.
+> Paged memory is a work in progress.
 > What you see below is the planned API.

 The planned API looks like this: